BumbrT/obsidian-reading-comments/README.md

 # Obsidian Reading Comments

 Plugin allows to create inline html comments while reading markdown notes in Obsidian.
 Comments could be grouped hierarchically by tags.
 After commenting job done and finalized, original note with internal links to comments note (in plain obsidian markdown, clean from HTML formatting) could be extracted for integration with rest of the vault.
+Also native %%comments%% supported.

 [Obsidian forum thread](https://forum.obsidian.md/t/new-plugin-obsidian-reading-comments/)